cvcenit/coulomb-project-core-cs11/README.md

     > flame_spread(start_row, start_col) - will call the sub function: flamethrowed(r, c) if the tile is a tree tile.
     > flamethrowed(r, c) - replaces the the tile at row r, col c to an empty tile (if it is a tree tile; breaks the recursion other wise.) and repeatedly calls itself for all adjacent tiles in all four(4) directions.

-* Side Bar

-  Everytime a player loads a level, a sidebar is shown.
-The sidebar possesses the following functionalities:

-  - Shows the amount of mushroom collected.
-  - Shows the time spent playing the current level.
-  - Shows the item held.
-  - Shows the item on the ground.
-  - Has a menu button that pauses the game and allows the player to resume, check the controls, and go back to map selection.
-  - Has a restart button that restarts the current level.

-* Winning or Losing

-  When the player wins or loses, the following dialogue boxes pops up that contains the following:
-  * Winning
-    - Shows a win message.
-    - Shows the name of the player.
-    - Shows the name of the level won.
-    - Shows the amount of mushroom collected.
-    - Shows the total time played.
-    - Options to go back to map menu, replay, and go to next level (for story levels only).

-  * Losing
-    - Shows a defeat message.
-    - Shows the name of the player.
-    - Shows the name of the level won.
-    - Shows the amount of mushroom collected.
-    - Shows the total time played.
-    - Options to go back to map menu, and replay.

-### Level Creation

-When the player selects the lever creation menu, the features are organized as follows:

-* Customizable Grid
-  - A twentyfive by twentyfive (25 x 25) grid where each tile can be customized by the player.
-  - Can only contain exactly one player tile.
-  - Must contain atleast 1 mushroom tile.

-* Side Bar
-  - Contains all the tiles that can be placed by the player
-  - Contains save map and delete tile buttons.

-* Saving
-  - The player can save custom maps under unique names.
-  - Only ten(10) custom maps can exist simultaneously.
-  - The empty grids within the rectangle formed when connecting the furthest top-left tile and furthest bottom right tile and vice versa are converted into empty tiles and serves as the completed map.

 ## Unit Tests

 - Unit tests were done to test whether functions and/or blocks are code are working as intended.
 Below are the details on how to: